JuliaEarth/GeoStats.jl/README.md

 |:------:|-------------|------------|
 | [SeqGaussSim](https://github.com/juliohm/GeoStats.jl/tree/master/src/solvers) | Sequential Gaussian simulation | [Deutsch 1997](https://www.amazon.com/GSLIB-Geostatistical-Software-Library-Geostatistics/dp/0195100158), [Olea 1999](https://www.amazon.com/Geostatistics-Engineers-Earth-Scientists-Ricardo/dp/0792385233) |

 If you are a developer and your solver is not listed above, please open a pull request and we will be happy to review and add it to the list.
-If you have questions on how to write your own solver, please [open an issue](https://github.com/juliohm/GeoStats.jl/issues) and ask for help.
+Please check [GeoStatsBase.jl](https://github.com/juliohm/GeoStatsBase.jl) for instructions on how to write your own solvers.

 ## Documentation